SneakyBobito/face-doc/usage/faceql.rst

 ----------------------

-For the moment FaceQL is being tested, a kind of alpha test.
+Right now FaceQL is being tested, a kind of alpha test.

 Update delete and insert will be provided in a very few times.